AivanF/SQLAlchemy-ViewORM/README.md

 ## Documentation

-Full documentation is available in the [docs](https://github.com/AivanF/SQLAlchemy-ViewORM/tree/main/docs) directory.
+Full documentation is available on the [ReadTheDocs](https://sqlalchemy-vieworm.readthedocs.io/en/latest/), and its sources located in the [docs](https://github.com/AivanF/SQLAlchemy-ViewORM/tree/main/docs) directory.

 ## Examples